Puppy Love Doggie Daycare

 Safer Meal-Time!
 Puppy Love takes extra steps to make sure dogs can eat their food safely by preventing exercise before and after meal times.
 Too much activity before or after meals can sometimes trigger a fatal medical condition known as Bloat and Torsion, also known as Gastric Dilatation and Volvulus Syndrome (GDV).
 Staff are trained to recognize symptoms of GDV, so we can quickly transport your dog to the emergency vet for life-saving medical care.
 Medical transport is available 24/7 at no extra charge.

 Cleaner Facilities!
 We’ve designed our facility so each dog room and yard can be properly cleaned and sanitized.
-All rooms and yards have access to their own hose, and indoor dog rooms have trench drains so the entire room can be hosed down, cleaned, and sanitized.
+All rooms and yards have access to a hose, and indoor dog rooms have trench drains so the entire room can be hosed down, cleaned, and sanitized.
 We clean up and dispose of all solid waste immediately, and hose down all liquid waste so the dogs can play on clean surfaces.
 Contrast that with some other places who simply clean urine with the same yucky mop all day long, or who don’t bother to do anything about urine in their yards and let dogs play in it.
 We think your dog deserves better.
 Our main potty areas are flat rubber surfaces with drainage underneath, so messes can be easily detected and cleaned.

 Contact-Free Drop Off & Pick Up Options!
 In response to the 2020 pandemic, our new facility’s lobby can facilitate contact-free dog drop off and pick up at your request.
 Simply bring your dog to Puppy Love, and leave your dog in the appropriate introduction room based on their size, and then staff can escort them from there.